Governance & Reliability

 Every system will eventually fail.
 The question is not whether but how badly, and how fast you recover.

-Graceful degradation — partial functionality under failure rather than total collapse.
-A diagnostic AI that flags uncertainty and routes to human review when confidence drops below threshold.
-Fault tolerance — no single point of failure takes down the whole.
-Rollback capability — reverting to a previous version within minutes when a deployment goes wrong.
+Graceful degradation means partial functionality under failure rather than total collapse: a diagnostic AI that flags uncertainty and routes to human review when confidence drops below threshold.
+Fault tolerance ensures no single point of failure takes down the whole.
+Rollback capability reverts to a previous version within minutes when a deployment goes wrong.

 Resilience determines whether a failure becomes an incident or a catastrophe.